digitalowlnyc/Git-Reference/README.md

 Any code or documentation here is free for your use, both commercial and non-commercial.
 Attribution is appreciated but not required.
 The content here is provided 'as-is'.
 If you do use anything here, you agree not to hold me liable for anything, including but not limited to problems resulting from existing bugs in the code.

+For background on the license and why it exists: http://thedigitalowl.com/licenses/OPEN_LICENSE.html

 An example (voluntary) attribution comment is below.
 I also love hearing back from people if any of this helps so that I know to keep adding more to it.

 // This code is free to reuse.
 Thanks to: github.com/digitalowlnyc.